rwth-acis/Spatial-UI-Converter/README.md

 ## How To Use

+### Get the Package
+You can directly download it in Github under Release, or search for "Spatial UI Converter" the Unity Package Manager.

 ### Create a Converter
 The Converter is basically a `ScriptableObject`.
 You can use the menu item _Assets/Create/Spatial UI Converter/Converter_ to create it anywhere in your Assets folder.